marshy6/Project-2-MIST4610/README.md

 Overall, this dataset gives enough detail to explore patterns in cyberattacks and see how effective different security measures are across industries.

-## Q1: Which attack type is hurting Us the most?
+## Q1: Which attack type is hurting us the most?
 Question: "We're a healthcare organization that has experienced several cyber incidents.
 Based on industry data, which attack types are causing the greatest financial damage and affecting the most patients — and where should we be focusing our security budget?"

 ### Why It's important: